mtklr/rogomatic/README.md

 # Rogomatic

+* NOTE: this dev branch will most likely have forced pushes applied to it, and generally be a mess at times. - mk

   A version of Rog-O-Matic along with a version of Rogue that I have used for testing and my debugging scripts and vt terminal testing programs.